WltrH/WltrH/README.md

 ## WhoamI  💾

-Hi! and welcome in my profil.
+Hi! and welcome to my profile.

-Since more 10 years I worked in different field as IT Manager I'm actually a Junior Blockchain Developer.
+For more than 10 years I have been working as an IT Manager in different areas.

+Since the beginning of 2022 I decided to go back to the world of Blockchain development and Data analysis.